Posted: by Bronte

 5. Continuity Box Prep

-The next step is focusing on the subscription box you are starting.
+The next step is focusing on the subscription box business you are starting.
 You should get two ideas ready: one is a prototype box and the other is the actual box you’ll be preparing each month for subscribers.

 The reason you want a prototype is so you can send that to potential customers as a sample.
 Be sure to keep items in the prototype box that are easy to gather, and make sure the quality of the products inside the sample box match the quality of the items you’ll be sending once your customer is subscribed.